ethereum/hive/simulators/ethereum/engine/README.md

 - Unknown SafeBlockHash: Perform a forkchoiceUpdated call with an unknown (random) SafeBlockHash, the client should throw an error since the hash is not an ancestor to the HeadBlockHash.
 - Unknown FinalizedBlockHash: Perform a forkchoiceUpdated call with an unknown (random) FinalizedBlockHash, the client should initiate the syncing process.
 - Pre-TTD Block Hash: Perform a forkchoiceUpdated call using a block hash part of the canonical chain that precedes the block where the TTD occurred.
 (Behavior is undefined for this edge case and not verified)
+- Bad blockhash on ExecutePayload: Send an ExecutePayload directive to the client including an incorrect BlockHash, should result in an error.

 Eth RPC Status on ForkchoiceUpdated Events:
 - Latest Block after ExecutePayload: Verify the Block returned by the Eth RPC after a new payload is executed.
 Eth RPC should still return previous block.